Copacabana Bolivia is a small yet exciting town that resides on the southeastern end of Lake Titicaca.

-Copacabana has dozens of accommodation options to choose from, so I have narrowed it down to a few of my favorite places to stay in Copacabana to fit the needs of budget backpackers, luxury travellers and everyone in between.
+Copacabana has dozens of accommodation options to choose from, so I have narrowed it down to a few of my favorite places to stay to fit the needs of budget backpackers, luxury travelers, and everyone in between.

 See the list of accommodations below that I personally recommend: